What Role Does Sleep Play In Our Mood?

 Not sure if you’re a good sleeper?
-Dr. McGuire says that there are a few telltale signs that you may be chronically sleep-deprived, including the ability to fall asleep after drinking caffeine, the ability to fall asleep anywhere, and the feeling of drowsiness at times where it is considered outside of a normal setting like reading, watching TV, or as a passenger in the car.
+Dr. Wolf says that there are a few telltale signs that you may be chronically sleep-deprived, including the ability to fall asleep after drinking caffeine and the ability to fall asleep anywhere.
+There is also the feeling of drowsiness at times where it is considered outside of a normal setting like reading, watching TV, or as a passenger in the car.

 What disrupts our sleep?

-We’re sorry to say, but there are a wide variety of factors, both within and out of our control, that can disrupt our attempt at getting good sleep, including what we eat.
-Dr. McGuire says that pro-inflammatory foods, such as sugar, dairy, and glutens as well as alcohol and caffeine can lead to inflammation in the body, directly affecting our quality of sleep.
+We’re sorry to say, but a wide variety of factors, both within and out of our control, can disrupt our attempt at our slumber, including what we eat.
+Dr. Wolf shares that pro-inflammatory foods, such as sugar, dairy, and glutens, as well as alcohol and caffeine, can lead to inflammation in the body.
+This can directly affect the quality of our rest.
 Alcohol can keep our body temperature and heart rate elevated, disrupting our chances of good sleep.
-Caffeine is also a stimulant that interrupts the build-up of adenosine, a compound that makes us feel sleepy.
+Caffeine is also a stimulant that interrupts the build-up of adenosine, a compound that makes us feel tired.

-Dr. McGuire also suggests that we pay closer attention to our circadian rhythm to get uninterrupted sleep.
-We all have our own internal clocks (think, night owls and early birds) and there are factors in our lives that can disrupt our circadian clock, the biggest culprit being light.
+Dr. Wolf also suggests that we pay closer attention to our circadian rhythm to get an uninterrupted night’s rest.
+We all have our own internal clocks (think night owls and early birds), and there are factors in our lives that can disrupt our circadian clock, the biggest culprit being light.

 “Since we are diurnal species, light from the sun–or in modern times, from electricity–sends the signal to our brains that it’s time to be awake, and darkness means it’s time to be asleep,” she explains.
 “So, when we ‘trick’ our brains into thinking it’s light, or daytime, with too much light in the evening hours, it pushes back that circadian clock, and our brains think it’s time to be awake and alert.”

-To avoid this disruption, try to limit screen time at night and make sure to get adequate light during the day.
-Dr. McGuire suggests avoiding screens a minimum of 30 minutes before bed, but preferably 1 to 2 hours.
-If you’re the type of person who needs the TV on to sleep and can’t tolerate a quiet room, try opting for a sound machine instead to avoid unnecessary distractions.
+To avoid this disruption, try to limit screen time at night and ensure adequate light during the day.
+Dr. Wolf suggests avoiding screens a minimum of 30 minutes before bed, preferably 1 to 2 hours.
+If you need the TV on to sleep and can’t tolerate a quiet room, try opting for a sound machine instead.
+Then you can avoid unnecessary distractions.